LuanRT/YouTube.js/README_v2.md

 // now convert to a dash manifest
 // again - to be able to stream the video in the browser - we must proxy the requests through our own server
-// to do this, we provide a method to transform the urls before writing them to the manifest const manifest = videoInfo.toDash(url => {
+// to do this, we provide a method to transform the URLs before writing them to the manifest const manifest = videoInfo.toDash(url => {
   // modify the url
   // and return it